Cargo ship: 18th-century cargo vessels

 During the 18th century, merchant shipping relied on a range of sail-powered vessels optimised for different routes, crew sizes, and cargo profiles.
 Large full-rigged ships and barques dominated long-haul oceanic trades, transporting bulk commodities and high‑value goods for charterers and companies engaged in intercontinental commerce.
 The smaller two‑masted brig and the closely related snow were common on coastal and transatlantic routes, valued for speed, manoeuvrability, and moderate crewing needs.

 Fore‑and‑aft or mixed‑rig designs were widely used where labour efficiency and frequent port handling were important.
 The Schooner and brigantine ships (including topsail schooners and so‑called “hermaphrodite brigs”) combined relatively small crews with adequate performance in variable winds, making them effective for coastal commerce, fishing, and short sea trades.
-By contrast, three‑masted the barquentine balanced square sails forward with fore‑and‑aft sails aft to reduce crew requirements compared with full‑rigged ships while retaining good passage times.
+By contrast, the three‑masted barquentine balanced square sails forward with fore‑and‑aft sails aft to reduce crew requirements compared with full‑rigged ships while retaining good passage times.

 Several regional types specialised for particular fiscal and environmental conditions.
 The Dutch fluyt maximised hold capacity within narrow upper‑deck dimensions—an adaptation often associated with lowering harbour dues assessed on deck breadth—becoming a mainstay of Baltic timber and grain trades and northern European carriage.
 In the Mediterranean, the xebec and polacca employed lateen or mixed rigs for speed and handling in coastal winds, servicing inter‑regional exchange and lighter cargoes.

 By the later 18th century, contemporary usage increasingly classified merchantmen by their rig (e.g., brig, barque, schooner) rather than by hull form alone, reflecting the economic significance of sail plans for crewing, speed, and handling.
 These design choices shaped route selection, cargo economics, and the organisation of labour aboard sailing cargo ships at the end of the pre‑steam era.